nautobot/nautobot-app-device-onboarding/docs/dev/contributing.md

 # Contributing to the App

-!!! warning "Developer Note - Remove Me!"
-    Information on how to contribute fixes, functionality, or documentation changes back to the project.

 Pull requests are welcome and automatically built and tested against multiple version of Python and multiple version of Nautobot through GitHub Actions.

 The project is packaged with a light [development environment](dev_environment.md) based on `docker-compose` to help with the local development of the project and to run tests.